ak-fau/vcg/README.md

 The module is powered from external stabilized +5V power supply, all internal circuits run at +3.3V power obtained with two on-board LDO regulators.
-Output frequencies are available on external connectors at LV-CMOS and LVDS levels.
-SMA connectors are used for LV-CMOS signals and SATA connector for LVDS.
+Output frequencies are available on external connectors at LVCMOS and LVDS levels.
+SMA connectors are used for LVCMOS signals and SATA connector for LVDS.

 ### Crystal Oscillator

 Abracon AOCJY3-10.000MHz  0..50 oC, +/-5 ppb

-For experimets with other (less accurate/less stable) crystals and to test system monitoring circuits a separate small module is developed. the module may be plugged into the board in place of AOCJY3 oscillator and provides 10 MHz oscillator (10ppb..50ppm), 2.8V reference voltage, and +3.3V power load (five 10 Ohm resistors connected in parallel).
+For experiments with other (less accurate/less stable) crystals and to test system monitoring circuits a separate small module is developed. the module may be plugged into the board in place of AOCJY3 oscillator and provides 10 MHz oscillator (10ppb..50ppm), 2.8V reference voltage, and +3.3V power load (five 10 Ohm / 2 Watt FIXME resistors connected in parallel).
+Design files for the module are available under osc/ directory.

 ### PLL